-CIArb's London is delighted to be holding an in-person event at the new IDRC building.
+CIArb's London is delighted to be holding the hybrid event entitled "Mediation Seminar: Mediation and the courts", which will take place at the new IDRC building in London and also online.
 We have a distinguished panel of speakers who will be discussing the relationship between mediation and the courts, and how that relationship is evolving.
 The seminar will explore confidentiality and privilege, good faith and compulsion, refusal to mediate and developments in relevant case law.
 The seminar will include a Q & A session followed by drinks on the outside terrace (weather permitting).

 This is a landmark seminar for the IDRC, marking the opening of their new building, and it is also the first in-person seminar of the London Branch of the CIArb in 17 months.
 Attendees will be welcomed with coffee and soft drinks from 5:30 pm.
 The seminar will begin at 6 pm and will last about one and a half hours.
 Following the seminar, food and drinks will be served on the outside terrace at the IDRC (weather permitting).

 Covid-19 requirements: Attendees will be asked to complete a COVID Declaration Form on arrival at the IDRC and we ask that everyone completes a lateral flow test in the 72 hours prior to the attending event.
 Details on how to obtain free lateral flow test packs can be found here: https://www.gov.uk/order-coronavirus-rapidlateral-flow-tests.